 Every year, we conduct an associate engagement survey in order to better understand our associates' insights into our Company's strengths and opportunities.
-In 2020, we once again had outstanding participation, with 85% of our associates sharing their candid feedback.
-Our 2020 overall engagement score was once again in the upper quartile compared to peer companies, which was exceptional and best in class, particularly in light of the pandemic and difficult work circumstances for many.
+In 2021, we once again had outstanding participation, with approximately 80% of our associates sharing their candid feedback.
+Our 2021 overall engagement score was once again above average in all categories compared to peer companies with some categories in the upper quartile compared to peer companies.
 The feedback gave us insight into improvement opportunities and was instrumental in decisions we made to shape, strengthen, and improve our Company.
-As a result of the survey feedback, over the last several years we have made meaningful improvements to benefits, career development, compensation, wellness programs, and our facilities.
+As a result of the survey feedback, over the last several years we have made meaningful improvements to benefits, career development, compensation, mental health and wellness programs, and our facilities.
 We believe listening to our associates' feedback provided through the annual Engagement Surveys continually strengthens our corporate culture.